Hugo Reid Handbook

 Returning to School after an Illness

 The Health Aide will check any child returning to school after three or more days of illness, before returning to class.
 A student’s temperature must be normal for 24 hours before returning to school.
+In addition, if a child has experienced COVID-19 symptoms, additional steps and safeguards will be put in place and requested from the guardians before child can return to campus.

 Children will be released from school for medical, optical, or dental appointments.
 Please notify your child’s teacher in advance.
 Parents picking up children during school hours must sign the Student Release Log Book in the office.
 Children will only be released from the office.
 Children may not leave school directly from the classroom.